CFDA Number: 45-201

 - $500,000 deductible for exhibitions over $500 million in indemnified value.

 There are two application deadlines per year:

-The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following each deadline date.
-An application should not be submitted more than one year and three months in advance of the indemnity period.
+The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following each final deadline date (after image submission).
+An application should not be submitted more than one year and three months in advance of the start of the indemnity period.
 Contact the Indemnity Administrator (see Contact below) to discuss which deadline may be most appropriate to your program.